Field Residency

 The byproduct of hard work and miles logged, and it doesn’t happen every day, but when it does, seeing the hunt come together builds lasting confidence.

-I currently offer two tiers of Field Residency, the Weekend Warrior and the Long Haul.
-Due to the logistics of being based in the Kansas City metro, the Weekend Warrior is typically limited to hunting in Kansas, but special accommodations can sometimes be made for South Dakota.
-The Weekend Warrior is a great fit for keeping your dog sharp between trips you already have scheduled for the season.
-The Long Haul is ideal for the owner that’s looking for the most possible bird contacts.
+I currently offer two tiers of the GDY Field Residency, the Weekend Warrior and the Long Haul.
+Due to the logistics of being based in the Kansas City metro, the Weekend Warrior is typically limited to hunting in Kansas, but special accommodations can occasionally be made for traveling to South Dakota.
+The Weekend Warrior is a great fit for keeping your dog sharp between the trips you have scheduled for the season.
+The Long Haul is ideal for the owner that is looking for the most possible bird contacts.
 The volume of opportunity a longer trip provides can be transformative.

 Residencies Offerred